Coresignal logo

 Third-party people data from data providers, such as Coresignal, refers to employee data scraped from publicly available platforms.
 However, Coresignal does not collect any personally identifiable information, such as emails or phone numbers.
 Yet, our people data is a great source for enriching leads.

-Some examples of people/contact data points:
+Some examples of people and contact data points:

 • Name